amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 In the work of Derrida, Deleuze, Merleau-Ponty, Kristeva, and Adorno, we find accounts of materiality pitched at the same level as that offered by De Rerum Natura.
-These more recent onto-tales differ from Lucretius’s, how- ever, in their greater focus on the difficulty, even impossibility, of compre- hending materiality.
+These more recent onto-tales differ from Lucretius’s, how- ever, in their greater focus on the difficulty, even impossibility, of comprehending materiality.
 Adorno has perhaps gone furthest here: he speaks of the resistance as “nonidentity,” or the persistent lack of fit between concept and

 ***362 POLITICAL THEORY / June 2004***